folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 ## Permanent, temporary and effective locations
 In Inventory, you can set permanent and temporary location values on a holdings and/or item record.
 A holding must have a value set for permanent location.

 Using the values in the permanent and temporary location fields, FOLIO computes two **effective locations** - one on the holdings record, and one on the item record.
-Effective locations support workflows such as OAI-PMH extracts, putting items on hold, and checking items out to patrons.
+Libraries do not set the effective location value - FOLIO computes it for them.

 ### Examples
 Temporary locations can be used to support various library workflows.